The CTA Law Department’s Intern Program

 -CTA Legal Intern

-The CTA’s Legal Intern Program provides tangible skills and an opportunity to practice law under the supervision of a CTA attorney (after securing a 711 license).
-Interns will take depositions, represent the CTA in arbitrations, present motions in court, research/draft legal memoranda, review contracts, and participate in every element of the Law Department’s work.
+The CTA’s Summer Legal Intern Program provides tangible skills and an opportunity to practice law under the supervision of a CTA attorney (after securing a 711 license).
+Interns will take depositions, represent the CTA in arbitrations, assist with trials, prepare and present motions in court, research/draft legal memoranda, review contracts, and participate in every element of the Law Department’s work.
 Interns will also gain an understanding of the diverse and complex legal issues addressed by the second largest transit agency in the country.

 Interns can select their own projects and the areas of law they would like exposure to, including torts, employment/labor, corporate, appellate/policy, workers’ compensation, and subrogation.
 This provides Interns with a unique opportunity to explore a variety of practice areas and to develop expertise in those areas.

 Each Intern will be assigned a mentor, who will meet with the Intern on a regular basis and provide informal guidance.
-Interns will receive regular feedback on their work, including a performance evaluation one or twice every semester.
+Interns will receive regular feedback on their work, including performance evaluations.
+Interns also attend a series of seminars and tours of the CTA’s facilities so they can enhance their legal skills and knowledge of the CTA.

 To qualify for the program, a candidate must meet the following criteria:

-- Is a student in a law school that is approved by the American Bar Association and is eligible to work in the United States;
+- Is eligible to work in the United States;

 - Is a student in good academic standing and has a minimum grade point average of 2.75 on a scale of 4.0

-To apply for the Legal Intern Program, please submit a current resume and an official law school transcript to:
+To apply for the Summer Legal Intern Program, please submit a cover letter, resume, and law school transcript to:

 Law Department, 6th Floor